sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

-and call this endpoint to start the rotation with a post request: `https://api.sentc.com/api/v1/group/<group_id>/key_rotation`
+and call this endpoint to start the rotation with a post-request: `https://api.sentc.com/api/v1/group/<group_id>/key_rotation`

-Still use the finishKeyRotation function to finish the rotation.
+Still, use the finishKeyRotation function to finish the rotation.

 ## Re invite

 If there is an error during the key rotation, the corresponding user won't get the new keys.
 This can happen if the user already done a user key rotation and the keys are not correctly created.

 Users can be re invited to a group.
-It is almost the same process as the invite but this time the user keeps the rank.
+It is almost the same process as the invite, but this time the user keeps the rank.

 :::: tabs#p